Home Heat Pump Guide

 Step 5: Installation Takes Place

-Once the voucher is issued, your installer will schedule the installation.
-Depending on their diary, this could be anywhere from a few days to several weeks after approval.
+Once the voucher is issued, your installer will schedule the installation:

 • Air source heat pump, straightforward installation: 1 to 2 days